entando/entando-de-app/README.md

 docker build . -f Dockerfile.wildfly -t <YOUR-USER>/<YOUR-REPO-NAME>:<YOUR-VERSION>
 ```

+## Upgrading database from Entando 6.3.2 to 7.0.0

+Use the scripts inside the `upgrade` folder to upgrade your Entando database from version 6.3.2 to version 7.0.0.
+There are different scripts for PostgreSQL, MySQL and Derby.

+Starting from version 7.0.0 Entando uses Liquibase, a tool that handle database changes, so you will not need to run any manual queries to upgrade your database from versions higher than 7.0.0.

 # Deploying to Kubernetes
 Clone the repository
 Change the project name to your preferred project name.
 From your favourite IDE